apache/shardingsphere-elasticjob/README.md

 # Overview

 Elastic-Job is a distributed scheduled job solution.
-Elastic-Job includes Elastic-Job-Lite and Elastic-Job-Cloud.
+Elastic-Job is composited from 2 independent sub projects: Elastic-Job-Lite and Elastic-Job-Cloud.

-Elastic-Job-Lite is a centreless solution, use lightweight jar to coordinate distributed jobs.
+Elastic-Job-Lite is a centre-less solution, use lightweight jar to coordinate distributed jobs.
 Elastic-Job-Cloud is a Mesos framework which use Mesos + Docker to manage and isolate resources and processes.

-Elastic-Job-Lite and Elastic-Job-Cloud provides same API.
-Developers
+Elastic-Job-Lite and Elastic-Job-Cloud provide unified API.
+Developers only need develop code one time, then decide to deploy Lite or Cloud as you want.

 # Features

 ## 1. Elastic-Job-Lite

-* Distributed schedule job coordinate.
+* Distributed schedule job coordinate
-* Elastic scale in and scale out supported.
+* Elastic scale in and scale out supported
-* Running jobs failover supported.
+* Failover
-* Misfired jobs refire supported.
+* Misfired jobs refire
-* Idempotency jobs execution supported.
+* Sharding consistently, same sharding item for a job only one running instance
-* Parallel scheduling supported.
+* Parallel scheduling supported
-* Job lifecycle operation supported.
+* Job lifecycle operation
-* Lavish job types supported.
+* Lavish job types
-* Spring integrated and namespace supported.
+* Spring integrated and namespace supported
-* Web console supported.
+* Web console

 ## 2. Elastic-Job-Cloud
-* All features for Elastic-Job-Lite included.
+* All features for Elastic-Job-Lite included
-* Resources allocated elastically.
+* Resources allocated elastically
-* Resources distribute automatically.
+* Application distribute automatically
-* Docker based processes isolation supported (TBD).
+* Docker based processes isolation supported (TBD)
-* Maven assembly plugin supported.
+* Maven assembly plugin supported

 ***